top of page

 Tungsten properties

-Tungsten derives its name from Swedish words meaning "heavy stone," accurately describing its substantial weight—twice as dense as lead.
-This remarkable jewelry metal ranks just below diamonds on the Mohs hardness scale at 8.5-9, making it significantly harder than gold, silver, or platinum.
-Most jewelry uses tungsten carbide, an alloy containing 80-95% tungsten combined with carbon and sometimes small amounts of other metals.
-In addition to extraordinary hardness, tungsten boasts the highest melting point of any metal at 6,192°F (3,422°C), which contributes to its stability and strength.
-Its natural color is a rich gunmetal gray, creating a distinctive modern esthetic.
+Tungsten gets its name from Swedish words that mean "heavy stone," which describes its heavy weight.
+This jewelry metal is just below diamonds on the Mohs hardness scale at 8.5-9.
+It is much harder than gold, silver, or platinum.
+Most jewelry is made from tungsten carbide, which is an alloy that has 80-95% tungsten mixed with carbon and sometimes small amounts of other metals.
+Tungsten has the highest melting point of any metal at 6,192°F (3,422°C), which helps it stay strong and stable.
+Its natural color is a deep gunmetal gray, giving it a unique modern look.

 Tungsten pros and cons